Aviary

 It is also fundamentally important that we do our part to help bring this great country out of its current financial and economic malaise.
 It is our time to rebuild.
 And hopefully Start@Spark can do its small part to contribute to that rebuilding.

-As Santo said eloquently in his post this am:
+As said eloquently in this am:

 So, this must be a terrible time to fund a start-up company.
 Correct?
 Au contraire.
 This may be the best time in the last 8 years to start a company.
 While capital is scarce, the tectonic plates continue to shift creating major rifts.
 The walls are coming down and the barriers to entering new markets are falling along-side.